tushar1409/Dummy-college-website/README.md

 # Dummy-college-website
-Project created for inmovidu internship.
+A basic HTML and CSS project created for inmovidu internship.